Charles Walters Jr.: Raw Materials Economics

-Mentoring under Carl Wilken, Walters became the consummate reference source on Raw Material Economics and the foremost authority about the raw materials equation.
-Early in his professional career, he witnessed the powerful array of well-entrenched professors, politicians, bankers, and free traders who undermined all efforts at educating the American public and its congressional and statehouse leaders about Raw Material Economics.
+Mentoring under Carl Wilken, Walters became the reference source on Raw Material Economics and the foremost authority about the raw materials equation.
+Early in his professional career, he witnessed the powerful array of professors, politicians, bankers, and free traders who undermined all efforts at educating the American public and its congressional and statehouse leaders about Raw Material Economics.
 His mentor, Carl Wilken, had spent more time testifying before Congress prior to this death than any other American, arguing the case of a change in banking policy that would make US capitalism a generative economy, rather than a predatory one – to no avail.

 Over the course of time, Walters made a breakthrough.
 He realized how the methodical cheating of small farmers and the enforced swing toward chemical agriculture were gears in the same machine, working in tandem to transform the countryside – and not for the better.
 Corporate power and public policy were colluding in the destruction of the family farm, and the process was swift.